external-secrets/external-secrets/docs/provider/chef.md

 `Chef External Secrets provider` will enable users to seamlessly integrate their Chef-based secret management with Kubernetes through the existing External Secrets framework.

-In many enterprises, legacy applications and infrastructure are still tightly integrated with Chef/Chef Infra Server/Chef Server Cluster for configuration and secrets management.
+In many enterprises, legacy applications and infrastructure are still tightly integrated with the Chef/Chef Infra Server/Chef Server Cluster for configuration and secrets management.
 Teams often rely on [Chef data bags](https://docs.chef.io/data_bags/) to securely store sensitive information such as application secrets and infrastructure configurations.
 These data bags serve as a centralized repository for managing and distributing sensitive data across the Chef ecosystem.

-**NOTE:** `Chef External Secrets provider` is designed only to fetch data form the Chef data bags into Kubernetes secrets, it won't update/delete any item in the data bags.
+**NOTE:** `Chef External Secrets provider` is designed only to fetch data from the Chef data bags into Kubernetes secrets, it won't update/delete any item in the data bags.

 ### Authentication